E-scrap Communities Respond to Growth of E-waste

 Challenges in collecting e-waste include weight, volume and storage needs.
 An ideal collection site would meet the following minimum standards:

-Storage capacity to minimize transportation costs; a full trailer load is approximately 22 pallets or 20,000 pounds
+- Storage capacity to minimize transportation costs; a full trailer load is approximately 22 pallets or 20,000 pound

 NOTE: At present time, facilities that collect used or discarded electronics for recycling do not require a permit.
 For more information please visit Recyclers and Recovered Materials Processors or contact your local Environmental Field Office at 1-888-891-TDEC.